DavidAkaFunky/HighlyDepSys2023/HDSLedger/stuff/Narwhal_Tusk.md

 Tusk validators operate a Narwhal mempool, but also include in each of their blocks information to generate a distributed perfect random coin

 DAG interpretation:
-- Every validator locally interprets its local view of the DAG and use the shared randomness to determine the total order
+- Every validator locally interprets its local view of the DAG and uses the shared randomness to determine the total order
 - Division into waves, each of which consisting of 3 consecutive rounds:
     - Each validator proposes its block (and consequently all its causal history)
     - Each validator votes on the proposals by including them in their block
     - Produce randomness to elect one random leader’s block in retrospect
 - After revealing the coin, each validator 𝑣 commits the elected leader block 𝑏 of a wave 𝑤 if there are 𝑓 +1 blocks in the second round of 𝑤 (in 𝑣’s local view of the DAG) that refer to 𝑏
 - 𝑣 then carefully orders 𝑏’s causal history up to the garbage collection point
-- After committing the leader in a wave 𝑤, 𝑣 sets it to be the next candidate to be ordered and recursively go back to the last wave 𝑤' in which it committed a leader
+- After committing the leader in a wave 𝑤, 𝑣 sets it to be the next candidate to be ordered and recursively goes back to the last wave 𝑤' in which it committed a leader

 # 5.1 Safety intuition